Clay Club for kids

 - It is your responsibility to clearly report in writing on the enrolment form, any illness, allergies or disability that may affect your child's involvement in the Clay Club activities.

-- Please respect our teachers and be prompt to arrive and collect your children.
-Do not arrive more than 5 minutes early to class or leave your children more than 5 minutes later than the class end.
+- Please respect our teachers and be prompt to arrive and to collect your children (within 5 minutes of class time)